jerryxue/casapy-xlib/patch/README.md

     cleanheper.py
     task_clean.py

-*   fix a minor issue that image tables could be left open / locked after CLEAN (reported to the Helpdesk).
+*   fix a minor issue that image tables could be left open / locked after CLEAN() (reported to the Helpdesk).
 *   fix a problem that .flux was always masked at PB<0.1 when imagermode='csclean'.
+*   fix a problem of CLEAN() when chaniter=True (reported to the Helpdesk)